Lepo Sumera: Legacy

-He is considered one of Estonia's most renowned composers along with Eller, Eduard Tubin and Arvo Pärt, he was also his country's Minister of Culture from 1988 to 1992 during the days of the Singing Revolution.
+He is considered one of Estonia's most renowned composers along with Heino Eller, Eduard Tubin and Arvo Pärt.
+He was also his country's Minister of Culture from 1988 to 1992 during the days of the Singing Revolution.
 As such he was the last Minister of Culture of the Estonian SSR, and the first Minister of Culture after Estonia re-gained independence.